-- Value chain impacts at sector-level/ company-level (SMEs and non-SMEs), - Circular economy impacts - Possible collateral impacts on unsuspected value chains through e.g. alloys, product impacts (loss of functionality), - Market impacts (impacts on market shares, trade balance), - Monitoring costs and administrative consequences.
+- Value chain impacts at sector-level/ company-level (SMEs and non-SMEs), - Circular economy impacts - Possible collateral impacts on unsuspected initially ignored value chains through e.g. alloys, product impacts (loss of functionality), - Market impacts (impacts on market shares, trade balance), - Monitoring costs and administrative consequences.

-Table 8 provides an example of how to look at broader impacts but those performing an RMOa may decide on another set of criteria.
-The hypothetical case described in Annex IV shows an example of how the broader impacts can be considered with a more in-depth analysis of impacts at company level and value chain level.
-The Annex IV case splits the consideration of the economic impacts from the analysis of the human health and environmental considerations.
+Table 8 Table 8 provides an example of how to look ata broader impacts' discussion.
+T-but those performing an RMOa may however decide on another set of criteria more suitable to their case.
+The hypothetical case described in Annex IV shows an example of how the broader impacts can be considered with a more in-depth analysis of impacts at company level-and value chain levels.
+The Annex IV case splits keeps the consideration of the economic impacts separate from the analysis of the human health and environmental considerationsimpacts.
 The templates in Annex V also consider them separately.
-The choice is left to those performing the exercise and will depend on the substance.
+The choice of approach is left to those performing the exercise and will depend on the substance.
+Formatted: Font: 10 pt